creepersbs/register/README.md

 ## 🛠 Support & Contact

-If you encounter issues or need help:
+If you encounter issues, need help or you want to transfer your subdomain to another account:

 - Open a GitHub Issue: [**here**](https://github.com/creepersbs/register/issues/new/choose)
 - Contact Form: [**here**](https://creeperhub.net/contact) *(must choose Email or Discord; Discord requires joining the official server)*